-This work was funded by Laudes Foundation, but the views expressed in this document are those of the organisation and do not necessarily reflect the views of Laudes Foundation.
-As a philanthropic funder, Laudes does not hold a position on the types of activity that should be conducted to hold other organisations accountable to the Paris Agreement, only that accountability should happen for the Agreement to be upheld.
+As a philanthropic funder, Laudes does not hold a position on the types of activity that should be conducted to hold other organisations accountable to the Paris Agreement, only that this accountability must happen in order for the Agreement to be upheld.
 This study was therefore funded to help outline the effectiveness of options available to actors within the ecosystem, and should not be considered as an instruction to undertake these activities.